 The Oak Hill Estate, South Danvers

 Architecturally, Phillips House contains layers of history.
 From the front, it looks typically Federal in style, with a symmetrical façade, elegant proportions, a grand entryway, columns, fanlight, sidelights, a Palladian window, and a hipped roof.
-The house also has quoins, which were more common in the previous Georgian period.
+The house also has quoins, or masonry blocks at the corner of a wall, which were more common in the previous Georgian period.
 In contrast, the inside of the house is a combination of the Federal style and fashionable early twentieth-century Colonial Revival styles, as remodeled by the Phillips family shortly after purchasing the house in 1911.

 This long evolution began in 1800, when Captain Nathaniel West and his wife Elizabeth hired Samuel McIntire to build a grand country estate for them in South Danvers, Massachusetts, approximately four miles from Salem today.
 Elizabeth was the daughter of Elias Haskett Derby, America’s first millionaire.
 Unfortunately the West marriage ended in a bitter and public divorce.
 Elizabeth, determined that her ex-husband should never get his hands on the house, left it to their three daughters.

 The Move to Chestnut Street

 After Elizabeth died in 1814 and the youngest daughter Sarah died unmarried and childless in 1819, Captain West inherited one third of the estate, which equaled four rooms of the house.
 In 1820 he had those rooms removed from the Danvers house and moved to Salem, using teams of oxen and logs.
 These rooms make up the front four rooms of the present house.
 West added a connecting hallway, a third floor, and a kitchen wing in the rear.
 The West family lived in the home until 1836.